inphobia/inphobia.github.io/content/docs/mono/sassw/storcli/revive/index.md

 ```

 ## wait 5 minutes
+there is very little to no feedback if the upgrade process has completed, so
+we'll give it 5 minutes.

 ## powercycle expander
+the expander cab be upgraded live, giving it a powercycle is gives me some peace
+of mind.

 ## check
+> [!IMPORTANT]
+> i removed a non related expander before i ran this command. the adaptec
+> expander is identified as eid `2` in this final example.

+the firmware version now shows `B063`
 ```
 >storcli64.exe /c0/e2 show all
 CLI Version = 007.3503.0000.0000 Aug 05, 2025